Hike The Overland Track:

 Day 1: Hadspen to Cradle Mountain (vehicle transfer)

-Waldheim Chalet to Barn Bluff Hut (7 hours walking)
+Waldheim Chalet to Barn Bluff Hut (7 hours hiking)

 Guide Sam doing the briefing before we left Hadspen.